Orlando Bicycle Accident Lawyer

-Orlando Bicycle Accident Lawyer - Certified As An Expert By The Florida Bar
+Orlando Bicycle Accident Attorney - Certified As An Expert By The Florida Bar

-We at First Choice Law have represented many people hurt by the fault of another while riding a bicycle.
-Did you know that the majority of bicycle crashes happen between the hours of 6pm and 9pm, regardless of the season?
+The Orlando bicycle accident lawyers at First Choice Law have represented the rights of many people hurt by the negligence of another while riding a bicycle.
+Did you know that the majority of bike crashes happen between the hours of 6pm and 9pm, regardless of the season?

 We provide personal attention and a sincere commitment to your claim to get you fully compensated.
 We begin with a thorough investigation. including obtaining witness statements where possible and retaining a crash reconstructionist where necessary.
 Cyclists face uncertainty each time they ride on Central Florida’s busy roads.
 Often, drivers of cars or trucks who strike a cyclist are not respecting the fact that the cyclist has the same and equal rights to operating on a roadway as any another vehicle.
 We see where driver’s place their social lives above the safety of others, when they text and drive or otherwise engage in behavior that distracts them from the road.
 We understand that cyclists are more exposed and vulnerable than anyone else on the road.
 This is why we are committed to fighting for you if you or a loved one has been injured while riding a bicycle.

 This disparity in size, weight and speed between a motor vehicle and a bicycle and the little protection bike riders have, frequently cause long-life injuries or even death to a rider when an accident occurs.
-Among the many types of serious injuries people can have are:
+Among the many types of serious injuries people can have on a bike accident are:

 - Brain injury (TBI)

 - Broken bones